St. Olaf, Carleton make annual donation to City of Northfield

 Likewise, the community benefits from the students and visitors St. Olaf and Carleton bring to Northfield.
 The students at both colleges are significant consumers and clients for local businesses, and provide countless volunteer hours for local schools and organizations.
 Their parents and family members also visit Northfield regularly to attend opening week festivities, athletic competitions, student recitals, music concerts, academic award ceremonies, and commencement weekends.
 These visitors, as well as the thousands of prospective students and their families who visit the two colleges each year, frequent local hotels, restaurants, and shops.

-Both Carleton and St. Olaf also invite local residents to experience a wide range of athletic, art, and musical offerings at both colleges.
-Most of these are free and open to the public.
+In non-pandemic times, both Carleton and St. Olaf invite local residents to experience a wide range of athletic, art, and musical offerings at both colleges.
+The schools look forward to the time when these events can again be held, mostly free and open to the public.